 This lesson will discuss basic terminology of airfield pavement, critical design aspects, important components for pavement performance, various distresses and their causes, and quality in airfield pavements.
 In addition, implication of poor quality, lack of process control, and the effect of variability will be discussed.

-10:45 AM – 11:15 AM – Overview of Department of Defense Guidance (UFC’s & Engineering Technical Letters) (Captain Joe Halley, Air Force Institute of Technology (AFIT)
+10:45 AM – 11:15 AM – Overview of Department of Defense Guidance (UFC’s & Engineering Technical Letters) (Rich Thuma; Manager, Aviation Military and Special Projects Group, Crawford, Murphy, and Tilley (CMT) (Invited)

-11:15 AM – 11:45 AM – Overview of Federal Aviation Administration Guidance on Pavement Design and Construction (Advisory Circulars & Engineering Briefs) (Harold Honey, FAA)
+11:15 AM – 12:00 PM – Overview of Federal Aviation Administration Guidance on Pavement Design and Construction Advisory Circulars & Engineering Briefs (Harold Honey, FAA Headquarters Engineer)

 Numerous guide documents exist that must be followed for the design and construction of commercial pavements using Airport Improvement Program (AIP) funds.
 This lesson will present a brief discussion of the required guidance and engineering briefs that should be followed for FAA airfield pavement design and construction.

-1:00 PM – 1:45 PM – FAA Specifications for Subbase, Base, and Stabilized Base Construction (Harold Honey, FAA)
+1:00 PM – 1:45 PM – FAA Specifications for Subbase, Base, and Stabilized Base Construction (Harold Muniz-Ruiz, FAA Headquarters) (Invited)

 8:15 AM – 9:00 AM – Construction Techniques (Gary Mitchell, ACPA)